-- 1. The entry will consist of a piece of art created from LEGO-type bricks following the theme: Nebraska is My Kind of Place.
+- 0203 Grades 6-12 - 1.
+The entry will consist of a piece of art created from LEGO-type bricks following the theme: All Roads Lead to Fun.
 Anything that illustrates Nebraska is acceptable.
-Use your creativity! - 2.
-The artwork may be a sculpture or a flat creation on a baseplate.
+Use your creativity! - The artwork may be a sculpture or a flat creation on a baseplate.
 No commercially designed kits may be used.
 For example, if a student chooses to build a tractor, it must be the student's design, not one created by a building toy company. - 3.
-Each student may have two entries. - 4.
-Entries will be judged on creativity, representation of the theme, neatness, and overall effect. - 5.
-The student's name, grade, and school must be securely attached to the entry in some way. - 6.
+Exhibits must be stable and easily transportable with little risk of breaking. - 4.
+Nebraska State Fair staff is not responsible for reconstructing exhibit. - 5.
+Each student may have two entries. - 6.
+Entries will be judged on creativity, representation of the theme, neatness, and overall effect. - 7.
+The student's name, grade, school, division, and class number must be securely attached to the entry in some way. - 8.
 The actual brick entries must be entered.
 To protect the entries, they will be displayed in a glass case at the fair.